uml2prov/uml2prov/README.md

 ```sh
 java -jar uml2prov.jar -m <path_to_UML_diagrams> -i <path_to_BGMEventListener>
 ```
-This executable requires two mandatory arguments:
+This executable requires three mandatory arguments:

 `-m` | Path to the UML diagrams serialized in XMI or ULML.

-`-i` | Path to a java class implementing the `BGMEventListener` interface.
+`-i` | Path to the directory containing the listener source class (a java file inside its packages directories).
+This class has to implement the `BGMEventListener` interface.
 This class specifies how to manage the bindings collected during the execution of the application (see in Appendix A how to implement a class for managing bindings).

+`-l` | Fully-qualified name of the listener class.

 Optionally, the output directory, may be specified using option `-o`: